nekkapfia/Political-Galaxy/Individual Sliders/core-1b-economic-autonomy.md

 **Alternative Method for Simplistic Economies**

-In addition to the standard method of calculating the Taxation Score, an alternative method is available.

 When the standard method (using tax revenue as a percentage of GDP) is inappropriate, impractical, or impossible to apply in a meaningful way — such as in pre-modern, pre-monetary, tribal, feudal, or extreme command economies — the scorer may instead use the following alternative:

 **Alternative Method**